 A prominent hill transformed into an electric transport hub and iconic connector for the city.
 A First Nations-inspired amphitheatre revealed within the lake.
 Pop-up platforms attached to existing structures, with open-air social spaces, parks and paths below.
 Buildings adapted and extended for more housing, commercial and public space.

-This year, our Charrette went on the road to Canberra, where Architectus set up a studio this year.
+This year, our Design Charrette went on the road to Canberra, where Architectus set up a studio this year.
 Our 2024 event was also the first time we had a specialist team focused on AI and automation to amplify our design approaches.

 Exploring new possibilities for Canberra’s civic heart